 General

-The following configurable channel/sub-channel access schemes shall be supported by the DPP terminal:
+The following configurable channel/sub-channel access schemes shall be supported by the DPP SS:

 Half Duplex non-persistent CSMA with the same frequency used in both directions.

 Half Duplex non-persistent CSMA with a distinct frequency used in each direction.
 In this case, sensing is done on both transmit and receive frequencies.